blohmeier/mod5project/README.md

 * Deploying a container using **Kubernetes** and making a prediction
 * Uploading a completed Github repo with **CircleCI** to indicate the code has been tested

 A detailed project rubric appears [here].
+The project submission (mod5project-blohmeier.zip) is included also.

 [here]: https://review.udacity.com/#!/rubrics/2576/view